 The Berlin Wall and East Side Gallery

 If you only have a one day trip to Berlin then ensure not to skip the Berlin Wall.
 This is the one attraction you must add to your Berlin bucket list.

 To get to the Berlin Wall we took a train to Berlin Nordbahnhof, the heat was at its peak at this point and we walked slowly to the wall and East Side Gallery area with plans to walk as much of the wall as possible.

-My key reason for wanting to visit Berlin and The Berlin Wall so badly is due the symbol of the wall, the wall itself is a symbol of peace and freedom and marks a great turning point in European history.
-I once again found myself thinking – why would the British people choose to tear themselves away from our European allies and friends?
+My key reason for wanting to visit Berlin and The Berlin Wall so badly is due the symbol of the wall.
+The wall itself is a symbol of peace and freedom and marks a great turning point in European history.

 How to spend 24 hours in Berlin